Moon Spotlight São Paulo

 By Michael Sommers

-This Spotlight guidebook is excerpted from Moon Brazil.
+This full-color Spotlight guidebook is excerpted from Moon Brazil.

 When Michael turned 18 he began living it up around the world, setting down temporary roots in cities such as Bordeaux, Paris, Montréal, New York, and Lisbon.
 During this time, he earned a BA in literature from McGill University and an MA in history and civilizations from the École des Hautes Etudes en Sciences Sociales, where his thesis was "The Image of Brazil and Brazilians in Hollywood Cinema."
 He also worked as a writer and editor at magazines and newspapers and freelanced for publications such as The New York Times, The International Herald Tribune, and The Globe and Mail.